Rolf Wilhelm Brednich

-Rolf Wilhelm Brednich (born February 1935 in Worms) is a German Europeanist ethnologist and ethnographer (Volkskundler) and folklorist.
+Rolf Wilhelm Brednich (8 February 1935 – 30 November 2023) was a German Europeanist ethnologist and ethnographer (Volkskundler) and folklorist.

 Biography

-Brednich studied Volkskunde, German studies, history, and theology at the Universities of Tübingen and Mainz, in Germany, getting his doctorate from the latter with a dissertation entitled Volkserzählungen und Volksglaube von den Schicksalsfrauen.
+Rolf Wilhelm Brednich was born on 8 February 1935.
+He studied Volkskunde, German studies, history, and theology at the Universities of Tübingen and Mainz, in Germany, getting his doctorate from the latter with a dissertation entitled Volkserzählungen und Volksglaube von den Schicksalsfrauen.